by Rosemarie Tremblay-LeMay MD MSc FRCPC

-Pathologists can also use immunohistochemistry to evaluate what is called the proliferation index.
-The proliferation index is a which is a measure of how fast the cancer cells are dividing to create new cancer cells.
-Ki-67 (also called MIB1) will be positive in cells that are in the process of dividing to produce more cells.
-In general, a cancer that has a high proliferation index grows faster and behaves more aggressively.
+Pathologists can also use immunohistochemistry to determine the proliferation index.
+The proliferation index is a measure of how fast the cancer cells are dividing to create new cancer cells.
+A marker called Ki-67 (also called MIB1) will be positive in cells that are in the process of dividing to produce more cells.
+In general, a tumour that has a high proliferation index grows faster and behaves more aggressively.

 Each cell in your body contains a set of instructions that tell the cell how to behave.
 These instructions are written in a language called DNA and the instructions are stored on 46 chromosomes in each cell.
 Because the instructions are very long, they are broken up into sections called genes and each gene tells the cell how to produce a piece of the machine called a protein.

 Sometimes, a piece of DNA falls off one chromosome and becomes attached to a different chromosome.
 This is called translocation and it can result in the cell making a new and abnormal protein.
 If the new protein allows the cell to live longer than other cells or spread to other parts of the body, the cell can become a cancer (a malignant tumour).